osism/documentation/source/development/repositories.rst

 For each repository there is a file in ``orgs/osism/repositories`` with the name of the repository.

-This file contains a dictionary, again with the name of the repository.
+This file contains a dictionary, again with the name of the repository as key.

-This allows new repositories to be added or modified within the ``osism``x organization.
+This allows new repositories to be added or modified within the ``osism`` organization.

 To remove a repository the corresponding file is removed.
 Afterwards, the repository is removed manually.